openharmony/arkcompiler_cangjie_ark_interop/doc/API_Reference/source_en/errorcodes/cj-errorcode-image.md

 **Possible Causes**

-Some option parameter configurations are incorrect, and the operation requested by the option is not supported.
+Some option parameters are incorrectly configured, and the operation required by the option is not supported.

 **Resolution Steps**

-Check the option parameter configuration.
+Check option parameter configurations.

 ## 7800301 Encoding Failed